Stop making 7 dog socialization mistakes to protect your dog

 Help your dog overcome those fears.

-You need to understand dog body language and make interactions between dogs and people a positive experience.
+You need to understand dog body language and ensure interactions between dogs and people are positive experiences.

 Meeting strange dogs